AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ## 🔎 TL;DR

-- Liquidity providers on Angle gauges can boost their ANGLE rewards by holding veANGLE.
+- Liquidity providers on some Angle gauges can boost their ANGLE rewards by holding veANGLE.
 - This boost can represent up to to x2.5 the base rewards an address without any veANGLE could get.
 - To compute the boost, the total veANGLE supply of an address is applied to all the contracts this address is staking on.